The Vision – Building a city for the city

 - Words and Deeds – Sharing the gospel with others requires teaching, preaching, conversation, and explanation AND lives that make it look desirable.

-- Growth and Grace – The gospel calls us into a new way of living, repenting of sin and growing to become more like Jesus AND it gives us grace and forgiveness when we fall short.
+- Transformation and Grace – The gospel calls us into a new way of living, repenting of sin and growing to become more like Jesus AND it gives us grace and forgiveness when we fall short.